exploratoria/exploratoria.github.io/readme.md

 [Cookbook - web page view]( http://exploratoria.github.io/cookbook/ )
 [Cookbook - source code view](  https://github.com/exploratoria/exploratoria.github.io/tree/master/cookbook/ )

 ## Templates

 These are the files we use to build this web site.
 You can use them too.

 [Templates - web page view]( http://exploratoria.github.io/templates/ )
 [Templates - source code view](  https://github.com/exploratoria/exploratoria.github.io/tree/master/templates/ )

-## Current Status

-2015-09-05 ~ Still at a very early stage

-This home page will eventually become an attractive place to land on the site.

 <center>